In this page: Economic Indicators | Foreign Trade in Figures | Sources of General Economic Information | Political Outline

 Note: (e) Estimated Data

-Belarus has several natural resources on its territory: wood, minerals, some small fields of oil and natural gas, granite, limestone, clay, sand, peat and dolomite.
-Agriculture accounts for 6.8% of the country's GDP and 11% of the working population (World Bank, latest data available).
-The main agricultural products are beef and pork, poultry, milk and cereals (including potatoes, vegetables, cucurbits and seeds).
-Belarus is the third-largest producer of rye and flax fibre in the world.
-The country is also the seventh-largest exporter of butter, the eighth-largest exporter of chicken and the twelfth-largest exporter of cheese in the world.
-Nearly 60% of agricultural production is concentrated in highly subsidized state-owned cooperative farms, inherited from kolkhozes (collective farms which formed the basis of the Soviet Union's agricultural policy).
-Belarusian agriculture is highly dependent on the Russian market to which it exports around 90% of its agricultural products.
-In 2022, the agricultural production in farms of all types (agricultural organisations, private farms and household plots) stood at BYN 31.8 billion, up by 3.6% compared to the previous year (Belstat).
+Belarus possesses several natural resources on its territory, including wood, minerals, small fields of oil and natural gas, granite, limestone, clay, sand, peat, and dolomite.
+Agriculture accounts for 7.3% of the country's GDP and employs 10% of the working population (World Bank, latest data available).
+The main agricultural products are beef, pork, poultry, milk, and cereals (including potatoes, vegetables, cucurbits, and seeds).
+Belarus is the world's third-largest producer of rye and flax fibre.
+The country is also among the largest exporters of butter, chicken, and cheese globally.
+Nearly 60% of agricultural production is concentrated in highly subsidized state-owned cooperative farms, inherited from kolkhozes, which formed the basis of the Soviet Union's agricultural policy.
+Belarusian agriculture heavily depends on the Russian market, to which it exports around 90% of its agricultural products.
+According to data from the National Statistics Committee, Belarusian agricultural output in 2024 totalled USD 11.1 billion, with agricultural organisations producing USD 9.07 billion, a 5.1% increase from the previous year.
+Moreover, food and agricultural raw material exports rose by 14.4%.

-Industry accounts for 32.2% of the country's GDP, employing around 30% of the active population.
+Industry contributes 32.5% of the country's GDP and employs around 31.1% of the active population.
 As a former country of the USSR, Belarus has a developed but ageing industrial base that is heavily subsidized.
-The main industries are machine tools, agricultural equipment, fertilizers, petroleum and chemical products, food products (including beverages and tobacco), prefabricated building materials, motor vehicles, textiles and household goods equipment (such as refrigerators, watches, televisions and radios).
-The World Bank estimates that the manufacturing sector alone contributes 23% of the country’s GDP, mainly thanks to the manufacture of food products and of coke and refined petroleum products.
-According to Belstat, in 2022 the volume of industrial production in current prices stood at BYN 169.6 billion, down by 5.4% compared to one year earlier.
+The main industries include machine tools, agricultural equipment, fertilizers, petroleum and chemical products, food products (including beverages and tobacco), prefabricated building materials, motor vehicles, textiles, and household goods equipment (such as refrigerators, watches, televisions, and radios).
+The manufacturing sector alone contributes 23% of the country’s GDP, with the manufacture of food products and coke and refined petroleum products accounting for a significant share.
+According to Belstat, in 2024, the volume of industrial production in current prices stood at BYN 202.4 billion, up by 5.4% compared to one year earlier.
+Production in the mining industry increased by 3.6%, and by 5.5%in the manufacturing sector.

 Breakdown of Economic Activity By Sector | Agriculture | Industry | Services |